ShazamScrobbler/macos-app/README.md

 the Shazam Scrobbler is for you!

+### Requirements

+Works on OS X Yosemite and with Shazam 1.1.1

 ### How does it work?

 It works together with the [Shazam Mac App](https://itunes.apple.com/us/app/shazam/id897118787?mt=12).
-When Shazam tags a song being played around you, the Shazam Scrobbler will take care of scrobbling them to [Last.fm](http://last.fm).
+When Shazam tags a song being played around you, the Shazam Scrobbler will take care of scrobbling it to [Last.fm](http://last.fm).

-### Problems & fixes
+### Main issues & fixes

 #### Problems w/o fixes